Jane Austen: Biographical sources

 The scant biographical information about Austen comes from her surviving letters and a number of sketches her family members and contemporaries wrote about her.

-Only about 160 of the approximately 3,000 letters Austen would have written in the course of her lifetime have survived and been published.
+Only about 160 of the approximately 3,000 letters Austen may have written in the course of her lifetime have survived and been published.
 It is believed that Cassandra Austen destroyed the bulk of the letters she received from her sister, by burning or otherwise.
-One theory is that she wanted to ensure that the "younger nieces did not read any of Jane's sometimes acid or forthright comments on neighbours or family members".
+One theory is that she wanted to ensure that the "younger nieces did not read any of Jane's sometimes acid or forthright comments on neighbours or family members."
 In the interest of protecting reputations from Jane's penchant for honesty and forthrightness, Cassandra, it is surmised, may have omitted details of illnesses, unhappiness and anything she considered unsavoury.
-It is certainly the case that important details about her life and the actions of the Austen family were elided by intention, such as any mention of Austen's brother George, whose undiagnosed developmental challenges led the family to have him raised away from its home, as was common for the time or wealthy Aunt Jane Leigh-Perrot, who was arrested, tried, and acquitted on charges of grand larceny.
+It is certainly the case that important details about her life and the actions of the Austen family were deliberately omitted, such as any mention of Austen's brother George, whose undiagnosed developmental challenges led the family to have him raised away from their home, as was common for the time, or of wealthy Aunt Jane Leigh-Perrot, who was arrested, tried, and acquitted on charges of grand larceny.

 The first Austen biography was her brother Henry Thomas Austen's 1818 "Biographical Notice".
 It appeared in a posthumous edition of Northanger Abbey and included extracts from two letters, apparently published against the judgement of other family members.
-Details of Austen's life continued to be omitted or embellished in her nephew's A Memoir of Jane Austen, published in 1869, and in William and Richard Arthur Austen-Leigh's biography Jane Austen: Her Life and Letters, published in 1913, all of which included additional letters.
+Details of Austen's life continued to be omitted or embellished in her nephew's A Memoir of Jane Austen, published in 1869, and in William and Richard Arthur Austen-Leigh's biography Jane Austen: Her Life and Letters, published in 1913, both of which included additional letters.

 Austen's family and relatives built a legend of "good quiet Aunt Jane", portraying her as a woman in a happy domestic situation, whose family was the mainstay of her life.
-Critics have long taken issue with this depiction of a "mild" Austen Modern biographers include details excised from the letters and family biographies, but the biographer Jan Fergus writes that the challenge is to keep the view balanced, not to present her languishing in periods of deep unhappiness as "an embittered, disappointed woman trapped in a thoroughly unpleasant family".
+Critics have long taken issue with this depiction of a "mild" Austen.
+Modern biographers include details excised from the letters and family biographies, but the biographer Jan Fergus writes that the challenge is to keep the view balanced, not to present her languishing in periods of deep unhappiness as "an embittered, disappointed woman trapped in a thoroughly unpleasant family."

 Early years to age 20

 Family

-Jane Austen was born in Steventon, Hampshire, on 16 December 1775.
-Her father, George Austen (1731–1805), wrote of her arrival in a letter that her mother, Cassandra, "certainly expected to have been brought to bed a month ago".
-He added that the newborn infant was "a present plaything for Cassy and a future companion".
-The winter of 1775-1776 was particularly harsh and it was not until 5 April that she was baptised at the local church and christened Jane.
+Jane Austen was born on 16 December 1775 in Steventon, Hampshire.
+Her father, George Austen (1731–1805), wrote of her arrival in a letter that her mother, Cassandra, "certainly expected to have been brought to bed a month ago."
+He added that the newborn infant was "a present plaything for Cassy and a future companion."
+The winter of 1775-1776 was particularly harsh, and it was not until 5 April that she was baptised at the local church and christened Jane.